sreachtools/sreachtools.github.io/README.md

 1. Change directory into the `_site` folder, which now has the updated website.
 1. Push the changes to the repository.

+### Even older instructions

+1. Perform `srtinit` on your local copy of `SReachTools`
+1. Clone the repository `sreachtools.github.io` to your local machine as `SReachTools-website`.
+1. Run the script `SReachTools-website/docs2md.m`.
+1. Commit the changes in `_docs/src` for github pages to render.